Welcome to Your Future

 1. C is for CODE: Instructions, algorithms, recipes, methods and strategies contained in this guidebook.
 This code is for your consumption, not for a machine.

 2. D is for DATA: From big data to microdata, from your data to my data and our data to metadata.
 From structured data, to semi-structured data and un-structured data.
-To factual, statistical, graphical, to readable and audible data.
+To factual, statistical, graphical, to readable, audible and watchable data.
 Data bytes, bits and bobs collected together for your analysis and amusement

 3. Y is for YOU: This book is all about you, with activities and other coding challenges for you to do in addition to just passively reading